sean-roberts/Logger/README.md

 The idea is to override the console.log method to post the logs back to the processor.php.
 Which, in turn, will post to the specified log file.
 To help with perfomance, we send the buffered array of logs in groups at different points of the page cycle: the first group goes on window.load and the proceding logs will be set 1 second after a log was made and that pattern repeats each time a log is made.

+Note: you don't have to do anything new syntatically, this solution just adds more functionality to the console.log method you are already using.

 If you have any ideas for making this better please let me know or fork it and show me.
 Thanks guys!